 *8 Minute Read*

-2nd Quarter SMART Goal Setting Strategy
+2nd Quarter SMART Goal Setting Strategy For 2021

-Whether you’re a business owner or part of a marketing team, understanding and setting SMART business and marketing goals is absolutely essential.
+Whether you’re a business owner or part of a marketing team, understanding and setting SMART business and marketing goals are absolutely essential.
 Goal setting is one of the ways you can ensure that your business is meeting your milestones for success.
 Regardless of your business type or how much revenue it generates, you can always improve upon your success with SMART goal setting.

 The purpose of setting goals is to: